Author:

 The Real Folk Blues

-Having released his first big hit in 1949, John Lee Hooker was a true blues veteran when he recorded this LP… Its cover is a monochrome and very close-up shot of Hooker's face from the side, his eyes looking up, a deceptively simple yet powerful image that conveys an unadorned essence and the intuitive coarseness of his music...
+Releasing his first high-profile hit in 1949, John Lee Hooker was a true blues veteran when he recorded this LP...
+Its cover is a monochrome and very close-up shot of Hooker's face from the side: his eyes looking upwards - a deceptively simple but powerful image that conveys the unvarnished essence and intuitive roughness of his music....

 Albert King: Born Under a Bad Sign (1967)